In This Article

 2. Would it make me feel any different?

 3. Would it improve my skin?

-Read on for the answers to those burning questions, and a detailed report on my salad saga.
+Read on for the answers to those burning questions and a detailed report on my salad for breakfast saga.

 I started my week off with a fancy bed of mixed greens and colorful veggies topped with a soft-boiled egg.
 Somehow, anything with egg is instantly transported to the breakfast category, right?